joelypoley/joelypoley.github.io/_posts/2021-08-21-vaxxers-book-review.md

 # Clinical trials and regulatory agencies

 The clinical trials were similar to clinical trials in normal times.
 Except that the gaps between the stage I, II and III trials were much smaller and all the data was processed much faster.
-Recruiting volunteers was also way easier.
+Recruiting volunteers was also much easier.

 >The recruitment of volunteers to clinical trials is often quite a challenge.
 >...